sendbird/SendBird-SDK-JavaScript/README.md

   If you want to check the record of other version, go to [Change Log](https://github.com/smilefam/SendBird-SDK-JavaScript/blob/master/CHANGELOG.md).

  * update `channel info`: add max_length_message in channel object.
- * add `onChannelFreezeReceived`: the function is called when a ban message has been received.
+ * add `onChannelFreezeReceived`: the function is called when a freeze message has been received.